DevMountain/html-layout/README.md

 Below are the very broad directions to finishing the clone of the image in the 'second' folder.
 If you need more guidance there is a 'Follow Along' section right below these directions that will be a little more in dept. Have Fun!

 * Open 'second' folder.
-* Create a html file name `index.html` inside of the 'second' folder.
+* Create a html file named `index.html` inside of the 'second' folder.
 * Create css file named `style.css` inside of the 'second' folder.
 * Create a `reset.css` file inside of the 'second' folder.
 * Add reset css styles into `reset.css`.